danijar/granular/README.md

 labels.

 Additionally, reading from a Bag file requires two read operations.
-The first operation looks at the index table at the end of the file to locate the byte offset of the record.
-The second operation retrieves the actual record.
-In general, it is recommended to cache the index for all Bag files.
-Together, the tables take up `8 * len(spec) * len(reader)` bytes of RAM.
+The first operation looks at the index file (`.idx`) to locate the byte offset of the record.
+The second operation retrieves the actual record from the data file (`.bag`).
+It is recommended to cache the index for all Bag files.
+Together, the index files take up `8 * len(spec) * len(reader)` bytes of RAM.

 ```python
 reader = granular.DatasetReader(